seonghapark/AITestbeds/cerebras/note.md

       Successfully uninstalled cerebras-modelzoo-2.5.0
   Running setup.py develop for cerebras_modelzoo
 Successfully installed cerebras-appliance-2.5.0 cerebras_modelzoo cerebras_pytorch-2.5.0
+  DEPRECATION: Legacy editable install of cerebras_modelzoo from git+https://github.com/Cerebras/modelzoo#egg=cerebras_modelzoo (setup.py develop) is deprecated. pip 25.1 will enforce this behaviour change.
+A possible replacement is to add a pyproject.toml or enable --use-pep517, and use setuptools >= 64.
+If the resulting installation is not behaving as expected, try using --config-settings editable_mode=compat.
+Please consult the setuptools documentation for more information.
+Discussion can be found at https://github.com/pypa/pip/issues/11457
 ```

 Tried to install lower version of **`cerebras_modelzoo`**, but the system said **there is no other version**.